Advocacy starts with understanding

 - Fair economic damage.
 Ensure accurate assessment of medical expenses, future earnings.

 - Protection for physicians and healthcare professionals.
 When a physician maintains liability insurance and there is NO malicious or willful intent, a plaintiff can not pursue or collect judgement on a providers personal income, or assets.
+Medical liability is our safety net to presevere care to patients.
+Without protections, a singular event can overshadow a whole career of dedication, altruism and service to thier community.

 - Reducing statute from 4 years to 2 years.
 This puts reporting consistent with most states.
 Longer statutes lead to unfair trials due to lack of recall, and delay in resolution of harm events.
 In addition, if a patient is harmed, filing an early claim is essential to future care of other patients.